The Presence (and Absence) of Women in Science

-Joanna Behrman is a PhD candidate at John Hopkins University and a graduate research fellow at the American Institute of Physics.
-Her research focuses on physics, gender, and the history of science education in the United States, and her current work illuminates the untold histories of American women in physics from before World War II.
+Joanna Behrman is a PhD candidate at Johns Hopkins University and a graduate research fellow at the American Institute of Physics.
+Her research focuses on physics, gender, and the history of science education in the United States, and her current work illuminates the untold histories of American women in physics before World War II.
 Her work has appeared in various journals, including History of Education and Physics Today.

 About the Series

 Dive into fascinating stories of science with our Saturday Speaker Series!

 Once a month, from September to May, a speaker will offer a short talk on an intriguing scientific topic, followed by a Q&A or discussion over complimentary tea and coffee.
 Afterward, feel free to mingle with other guests and the speaker, or spend time visiting our free museum.

 Admission is free, and no reservations are necessary.